Nico-Rab/Java-Photo-Application/README.md

 - When the user presses `Ctrl + G` or clicks **Rename & Next**:
   - The crop area is extracted and saved as a new image
   - The image is renamed using the format: `ABC-Z123.jpg` or `ABC-Z123_flop.jpg`
-  - The renamed image is saved inside a subfolder of `photos/` based on the **first two letters** of the color code
+  - The renamed image is saved inside a subfolder of `output_color/` based on the **first two letters** of the color code
-  - The original file is deleted from `images/`
+  - The original file is moved to `trash_color/`
 ### Example :
   - Color code: ABC
-➜ Saved as: photos/AB/ABC-Z123.jpg
+➜ Saved as: output_color/AB/ABC-Z123.jpg

 ## Features

 - Images formats (`.jpg`, `.jpeg`, `.png`)
 - Not Compatable with `.HEIC` for iPhone pictures -> On your iPhone, open Settings → Camera → Formats.
 Select “Most Compatible” (JPEG) instead of High Efficiency (HEIC).
-- Crop size slider
+- Crop size slider (50–500 px)
 - **Resizable crop**: If you don't like the default crop size, you can cahnge it by modifying the `CROP_SIZE` value in the code
   ```java
   private static final int CROP_SIZE = 200; // change this to adjust default crop size